IUPESM BYLAWS (how it functions)

-3. The Awards Committee: the duties of the Awards Committee are to administer all awards programs of the IUPESM, including the Awards of Merit.
+- The Awards and Honours Committee: the duties of the Awards and Honours Committee are to administer all awards and honours programs of the IUPESM, including the Awards of Merit.

-- Membership of the Awards Committee shall consist of the Vice- President of the IUPESM who shall be the Chairman, plus two representatives from each of the Constituent Organizations.
+- Membership of the Awards and Honours Committee shall consist of the Vice- President of the IUPESM (who shall be the Chairperson) plus two representatives from each of the Constituent Organizations.

-- Each Committee member shall have one vote, except for the Chairman who shall vote only in the event of a tie.
+- Each Committee member shall have one vote, except for the Chairperson who shall vote only in the event of a tie.

 7.2 The Ad Hoc Committees of IUPESM: